Incident Investigation: 5 Whys & PEEPO Field Guide

 Multi-site, multi-contractor construction operations need EHS that fits the site, not the office.
 JSA, fall protection, PTW, and contractor onboarding in one platform.

 LOTO, machine guarding, ergonomics, near-miss capture, and audit-ready records.
-Haloehs fits the line, not the office.
+HaloEHS fits the line, not the office.